simonkarman/fish-generator/README.md

 export GOOGLE_CLOUD_LOCATION=global
 export GOOGLE_GENAI_USE_VERTEXAI=True
-export FISH_COUNT=30 # Number of images to generate export FISH_TYPE="seahorse" # Or any other sea creature you want to generate
+export FISH_COUNT=30 # Number of images to generate export FISH_TYPE="shark" # Or any other sea creature you want to generate

 # Run the generator
 npm start